Excel Mapping Template

 - Use the Select Fields action to open the fields list.

 The fields list shows all available fields to select for the import type.
-Some fields are not available because they get updated by the system.
+Some fields are excluded from the list because they get updated by the system.

 - Select the fields that you want to map.